HackerDaGreat57/bpp/README.md

+# README under construction, some stuff may not make sense

 # Blender++
 A multi-purpose free and open-source application that aims to (eventually) be a complete software suite which will replace all software on your computer except for your operating system and drivers.
 It's like a neat little toolbox that you can take apart and tinker with, just like the [Blender](https://www.blender.org/) project.